DandyLyons/notes/content/Media DB/books/Redeeming Productivity (2022)/Redeeming Productivity (2022).md/Redeeming Productivity (2022).md

 * Aim to be faithful stewards of time and commitments

 This outline maintains the Christian perspective of the original text while organizing the practical productivity advice in a clear, actionable format.
 The author's core message is that good task management serves both practical and spiritual purposes, helping us fulfill our commitments while acknowledging our dependence on God's grace.
-### Chapter 7, Pillar 4 - The Source of Productivity: You Are Uniquely Gifted By God
+### Ch.
+7, Pillar 4 - The Source of Productivity: You Are Uniquely Gifted By God
  [02:31:02]

 #### Core Premise